uploadcare/react-components/packages/react-uploader/README.md

 ## Usage

-The Uploadcare React Uploader offers three main components for integration: `FileUploader[Regular | Inline | Minimal]`.
+The Uploadcare React Uploader offers three main components for integration.
-Each component
-serves specific use cases and can be easily implemented into your project.
+Each component serves specific use cases and can be easily implemented into your project.

 ### Regular